ivombi/ivombi.github.io/README.md

 *January 2016–September 2018*<br>

 **ACTIVITIES AS HEALTH/BUSINESS DATA ANALYST:**
-> -	Design, develop, maintain customized databases.
+> -	Design, develop, maintain customized relational databases.
 > -	Training of personnel and close follow-up to ensure smooth transition from manual to electronic system.
 Coordinate project team (network, IT, database and software developers).
 > -	Data validation and preparation.
 > -	Assemble and maintain databases to empower operational and exploratory analysis.
 Build and analyze live dashboards and reports.